 You might feel worried about friendships, your family, school or college including managing the work.

-You might be feeling down and sad – some of your friends and family members may be feeling the same way – and this can be normal at the moment.
+You might be feeling down or sad – some of your friends and family members may be feeling the same way – and this can be usual at the moment.
 Those feelings may have become very deep and intense, and you might not know what to do about them.

 It’s okay not to feel okay, there is hope for you and you can get through this.

 You’re not alone – many people feel like this at some time in their lives – and more people are likely to be feeling this way at the moment because of the impact of the pandemic on our lives.

 What’s important for you to know is that there are lots of ways of dealing with these feelings.

 It’s absolutely possible to come out the other side and feel okay again.